AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 with an annular structure.
 Through the interior of this annular

-singularity, the solution can be analytically extended to negative values of r (Fig. 3.25c).
+singularity, the solution can be analytically extended to negative values of r (Fig.3.25c).
 There is no horizon and the

-singularity can therefore both "communicate" with the
+singularity can therefore "communicate" in both directions with

-whole surrounding spacetime - it is Kerr's
+the whole surrounding spacetime - it is Kerr's

 naked singularity (see §3.9 and §4.4).